-With so many open source content management systems (aka CMS) available these days, it often makes sense to use these free applications to run your website.
+With so many open source content management systems (CMS) available these days, it often makes sense to use these free applications to run your website.
 The most popular CMS for blogs and content websites has is WordPress.
 Many large websites like TechCrunch, Mashable, and the New York Times Blogs use the WordPress CMS, and do a very fine job with it.

 Using WordPress for SEO

-WordPress is a very user-intuitive CMS that will allow you publish content just as easily as you produce a document in Microsoft Word.
+WordPress is a very user-intuitive CMS that will allow you to publish content just as easily as you produce a document in Microsoft Word.
 Many of the same WYSIWYG tools (“What You See is What You Get”) are available to format content, with additional tools to embed links and further sculpt content for publishing online.

 One of the main benefits of using the WordPress platform is that it is open source.
 This means that you, or a web designer, are free to edit it’s core files in order to make it function in all sorts of customized ways.
-Just as important, the WordPress content management system allows developers to create themes and plugins to help customize your website for various designs an functions.
+Just as important, the WordPress content management system allows developers to create themes and plugins to help customize your website for various designs and functions.
 Most of us don’t develop themes or plugins, but we can use them!
 There’s plenty of WordPress themes plugins that really help tweak the CMS for SEO.

 Best WordPress Themes for SEO

 - Thesis Theme – Download it – I’m only recommending one here since this is leagues beyond any other theme when it comes to SEO, in my opinion.
 Heck, even Google’s own Matt Cutts uses this theme.